hienhoangminh/PYTHON_APPIUM_DEMO/README.md

 * pageobjects: it defines all the screen in the application.
 * testcases: it defines the test cases.

-PLEASE NOTE : This is my sample project.
+PLEASE NOTE :
+ - This is my sample project.
 It will be perfectionned and updated frequently.
+ - I still can not handle the phase of get OTP, so test cases starts when user logged in successfully.